 Two carers who are providing care on a part-time basis in an established pattern can also share a single Carer’s Allowance payment and the annual Carer's Support Grant.
 Each carer must be providing care from Monday to Sunday but can do so on alternate weeks.
 A carer providing full-time care on a part-time basis is required under legislation to provide this care for a complete week (Monday to Sunday).

 A carer who is providing care on a part-time basis to someone who attends a residential institution, for example, every other week, can also be accommodated on the Carer’s Allowance scheme.

 You must meet all the usual qualifying conditions for Carer’s Allowance.

-The Respite Care Grant is automatically paid to people getting Carer's
+The Carer's Support Grant is automatically paid to people getting Carer's

 Allowance in June of each year.
 You can find out more in our document about the

 Carer's Support Grant.